 Here are 6 ways to help ensure that your garage conversion is a success

-Most garage don’t have insulated ceilings or walls, meaning that they become cold, damp spaces during the colder months.
-Talk to your contractor about having rockwool, fiberglass roll or sprayed foam insulation installed.
+Most garages don’t have insulated ceilings or walls, meaning that they become cold, damp spaces during the colder months.
+Talk to your contractor about having Rockwool, fibreglass roll or sprayed foam insulation installed.

 - Raise the height of the floor

 Your garage likely has a floor that is lower than the rest of your home, and while it isn’t essential to bring it up to the same level, it does make the space feel more usable and avoids the need for steps.

 Install floor covering

 Even if you’ve raised the floor of your home, you’ll still need to cover it, and there are plenty of options for doing so, from laminate flooring to vinyl planks or tiles.

 In most instances, a lot of attention hasn’t been paid to the walls of a garage, and if you want the space to be truly usable and livable, you’ll need to concentrate on adding a more professional finish to them.